mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 - Port to Android by David Valdeita (Seleuco)

 DEVELOPMENT
+- 2013-08-27 Version 1.4.
+Added tap on touchscreen as a lightgun device.
+Added Tilt sensor option to tap anywhere on screen to fire.
+Some bug fixes.
 - 2013-08-19 Version 1.3.5 Some bug fixes.
 - 2013-08-18 Version 1.3.4 Improved tilt sensor accuracy, now with up/down.
 Some bug fixes.
 - 2013-08-14 Version 1.3.3 Added new portrait full screen mode.
 Some bug fixes.